 INFORMATION FOR BANKS

 To offer IOLTA accounts, a bank must be approved as a depository by the DC Court of Appeals Board on Professional Responsibility.
 As a part of this process, the DC Bar Foundation must approve the rate a bank intends to offer.
-Please see the relevant portions of the DC Bar Rules, Bank FAQs, and our Guidelines for Financial Institutions for more information.
+All necessary forms for banks can be found here.

 TO BECOME AN APPROVED DEPOSITORY: